ropensci/roweb/_drafts/2016-03-01-pdftools-and-jeroen.md

 jsonlite::toJSON(toc, auto_unbox = TRUE, pretty = TRUE)
 ```

-Other functions provide information about fonts, attachements and metadata such as the author, creation date or tags.
+Other functions provide information about fonts, attachments and metadata such as the author, creation date or tags.

 ```r